A note on algebraic rank, matroids, and metrized complexes: Relation with metrized complexes

 \section{Relation with metrized complexes}

 In \cite{AB}, Amini and Baker develop the theory of metrized complexes, a generalization of tropical curves.
-Roughly speaking, a metrized complex is obtained from a tropical curve by placing smooth curves at the vertices of the graph, and defining linear equivalence in a way that combines chip firing on the graph and linear equivalence on the curves.
+Roughly speaking, a metrized complex is obtained from a tropical curve by placing smooth curves at the vertices of the graph, and defining linear equivalence in a way that combines chip firing on the graph with linear equivalence on the curves.
 We refer the reader to \cite{AB} for an exposition of metrized complexes and their divisor theory.

-The edges of all the metrized complexed in this section will be assumed to have length $1$.
+The graphs in this section are finite vertex-weighted graphs, and the edges of all the metrized complexes are assumed to have length $1$.
 For a divisor $\mathcal{D}$, we denote its restriction to a component $C$ by $\mathcal{D}|_C$.
-For the rest of this section, fix an algebraically closed field $k$.
+For the rest of the section, fix an algebraically closed field $k$.

 \begin{definition} Let $\mathcal{D}$ be a divisor on a metrized complex $C$ with underlying graph $G$.
 If $D$ is the divisor obtained from $\mathcal{D}$ by forgetting the metrized complex structure, we say that $\mathcal{D}$ is an \emph{extension} of $D$. \end{definition}